 Inducting and training young employees

 The Gustave Eiffel apprentice training centre (CFA), which is supported by the Group, prepares students for vocational examinations in construction, electrical engineering and service trades.
 This is a major springboard towards enriching and diversified careers within our business segments.
-In 2020, it hosted 460 people on work/study contracts and achieved an exam pass rate of 95%.
-In total, 35% of this grouping was able to join Bouygues Construction or Colas.
+In June 2022, it achieved an exam pass rate of 90%.
+In total, 30% of the students hosted joined Bouygues Construction or Colas entities.
+The centre enrolled 524 people on work/study contracts for the new school year starting in September 2022.

 Developing core skills